xn3e45/Responsive-Recipe-Page/README.md

 - Where can I see your demo?
 - What was your experience?
+   - By far the hardest challenge I've had up to this point I learned so much in the process, I was introduce to HTML forms while also picking up a few more tricks using flexbox.
 - What have you learned/improved?
+   - Learned to properly layout a page using flexbox to get the look Im going for.
 - Your wisdom? :)
+   - Practice, practice and practice some more.

 ### Built With